zspencer/www.zeespencer.com/drafts/_posts/2011-12-31-the-hardest-part-of-xp.markdown

    Fistfight ensues.

 Each of these have their challenges.
 Each of these have their benefits.
-None of these are solved by avoiding these types of situations.
+None of these are solved by avoiding them.

+###Motive Mistmatches
+Insert helpful advice here
+### Competence Chasms
+Insert helpful advice here
+### Disposition Dissonance
+Insert helpful advice here
+### Semantic Squabbles
+Insert helpful advice here